 sudoers will not honor time stamps set far in the future.
-Time stamps with a date greater than current_time + 2 TIMEOUT will be ignored and sudoers will log and complain.
+Time stamps with a date greater than current_time + 2 TIMEOUT will be ignored and sudo will log and complain.
+This is done to keep a user from creating his/her own time stamp with a bogus date on systems that allow users to give away files if the time stamp directory is located in a world-writable directory.